 Both snorkel vests and life jackets are very similar flotation devices with the difference being that snorkel vests are more or less just lighter-duty life jackets.
 Ultimately, if you truly can’t swim, a life jacket will probably provide you more security while if you feel like you just need a bit of a boost to your floating ability, a snorkel vest might be better because it will provide you a little more freedom of movement.

 Fortunately, both options are plenty affordable and easy to pack for a trip since many varieties easily deflate for packing and can then be re-inflated before you snorkel.
-If you’re looking for a snorkel vest, our pick is the Seaview Palawan Snorkel Vest (here on Amazon) while our go-to for a life jacket is the Hardcore Water Sports Life Jacket (also on Amazon).
+If you’re looking for a snorkel vest, our pick is the Seaview Palawan Snorkel Vest (here on Amazon) while our go-to for a life jacket is the O’Neill Superlite Life Jacket (here on Amazon), typically best-fitting for men, along with the O’Neill Superlite version fit especially for women (Amazon).
 In either case, make sure that you buy the right size for you, considering both the size of your torso as well as your body weight.

 It used to be that snorkels were just open tubes that connected your mouth to the air above the surface of the water.
 These typically worked fine, but it was also pretty common for water to get sloshed up into the opening of the snorkel and down into your mouth as you swam, which isn’t as fine.
 Expert snorkelers become adept at dealing with this water over time, but it would definitely be an unwelcome surprise for me if I’m looking to snorkel if I can’t swim.
 Ultimately, that’s not something I want to have to worry much about.